 User Guide 7

 Begin at the Atlas of Living Australia homepage.
-Select the Spatial Portal option on the Mapping & analysis tile.
+Select the Spatial analysis (Spatial Portal) option under Search & analyse.

-Select two layers for the axes of your scatter plot.
+You then need to select two layers for the axes of your scatterplot.
 There are many layers to choose from.
 A few simple ones are Elevation, Mean Annual Temperature and Mean Annual Rainfall.
-Having chosen relevant layers, select Next.
+You can scroll through the list, or type the name of the layer you are looking for.
+Some of the commonly used layers are prefixed with the letters Bio.
+Having chosen two relevant layers, select Next.

 Your scatterplot will then appear to the left of the species distribution map.